engity-com/bifroest/docs/usecases.md

 ---
 toc_depth: 2
+description: As Bifröst is very flexible how it can be configured, here some use-cases which can be fulfilled by it.
 ---
 # Use cases

-As Bifröst is very flexible how it can be configured (see [configuration documentation](documentation/configuration.md)), here some use-cases which can be fulfilled by it:
+As Bifröst is very flexible how it can be configured (see [configuration documentation](reference/configuration.md)), here some use-cases which can be fulfilled by it:

 1. [**Off**-board users within 15 minutes of the organization](#offboard)
 2. [**On**-board users within 15 minutes in the organization](#onboard)